MalinYamato/chat/README.md

 Started](http://golang.org/doc/install) page describes how to install the development environment.

 ## Setting up certificates

+### install certbot of Letsencrypt
     $ sudo add-apt-repository ppa:certbot/certbot
     $ sudo apt-get update
     $ sudo apt-get install certbot

 ### Create two cectificates:

+#### First, create certificates for your chat server, which must run on port 443
+    $ sudo certbot certonly --standalone --preferred-challenges tls-sni  -d yourhost.yourdomain

-#### First, we creat a certificte for janus as it needs to be run by SSL on a non standard port 8089
+#### Secondly, creat a certificte and DNS recorrds for janus as it needs to be run over SSL on a non-standard port 8089
+    Note, you need to add hostname media and add that to DNS as A and a corresponding TXT record.
     $ sudo certbot -d media.yourdomain --manual --preferred-challenges dns certonly -- You will be asked to createa a TXT record on your DNS server.